braindefender/wellum/README.md

 Thus, by pressing <kbd>W</kbd> and <kbd>Q</kbd> again, you can switch between windows in Windows, tabs in a Web Browser, or Terminal.

 These keys are compatible with the <kbd>Shift</kbd> modifier, which allows you to reverse the direction of window/tab switching.

+## How to install

+To build the firmware, you will need the latest version of [QMK](https://github.com/qmk/qmk_firmware/).

+- Copy the contents of the `firmware` folder to the `<your_keyboard>/keymaps/wellum` folder.
+- Build and flash with the standard build/flash command for your keyboard, specifying the ':wellum' variant.
+- Install [Universal Layout](https://github.com/braindefender/universal-layout) for your OS.